winjs/winjs/README.md

 Windows Library for JavaScript (WinJS)
 =====

-The WinJS source code of the existing WinJS library is released under the Apache 2.0 license as an Open Source project by [Microsoft Open Technologies](http://aka.ms/winjsopensource), the Microsoft wholly owned subsidiary created to advance Microsoft’s investment in openness and interoperability.
+This project is actively developed by the WinJS team assigned to the Microsoft Open Tech Hub and in collaboration with the community of open source developers.
+Together we are dedicated to creating the best possible solution for HTML/CSS/JS application development.

-WinJS is a set of actively developed JavaScript toolkits that allow developers to build applications using HTML/JS/CSS technology forged with the following principles in mind:
+WinJS is a set of JavaScript toolkits that allow developers to build applications using HTML/JS/CSS technology forged with the following principles in mind:

 * Provide developers with a distinctive set UI controls with high polish and performance with fundamental support for touch, mouse, keyboard and accessibility
 * Provide developers with a cohesive set of components and utilities to build the scaffolding and infrastructure of their applications